-Over the previous two weeks we focused on the general structure, and implications of the principle, and we investigated how this principle played out (or didn’t) in our past.
+Over the previous two weeks we focused on the general structure, and implications of the principle, and we also investigated how this principle played out (or didn’t) in our past.
 This week we turn to considering how I might apply this principle in my current situations.
 What are the pressures, challenges, or difficulties that I face?
 How might this principle apply?
 What light does it shed on these circumstances?
 How might it change things and so on?
 Equally I might consider what the consequences might be of misapplying or ignoring it?
+What suggestions would I give to someone interested in applying this principle to their present situation.

-Last week, examining past situations where I had tried to apply the principle I reflected on the consequence of mistaking a fad for a real evolutionary tendency, or vice versa.
+In any case, the first three principles seem to require measuring the forces at play.
+“Am I”, for example, “applying the right amount of effort or am using too much and forcing things?”
+“Is this force I’m confronting really a great force or can I manage it?”
+Or in the case of this principle: “Is this the evolution of things, or simply a passing tendency?”.
 Imagine the result if I believe every momentary trend or little breeze is a hurricane or the inevitable “evolution of things”.
 A misjudgment like that would leave me totally passive in front of every situation.
-If I’m wrong, and I confuse something positive and inevitable for something negative or something that’s only a momentary blip than I really will be like the bird trying to crawl back into its shattered egg.
+If I’m wrong, and I confuse something positive and inevitable for something negative, or something that’s only a momentary blip than I really will be like the bird trying to crawl back into its shattered egg.
 And if I do the reverse, and take some minor fashion for the direction of history itself, who knows what disproportionate actions I might take?

-In the past situations I was reviewing last week I at least had the advantage of hindsight.
+In past situations, like those that were the subject of my daily meditations last week, I at least had the advantage of hindsight.
 That is, looking back in the past I can discern, to some extent, the path that events followed.
 That allows me to say that what I thought of as inevitable direction was just a hiccup, or what I thought was just a fad was the first stirrings of a historical trend.
 Looking at my present situation it is much more difficult to make those judgments.
 How can I know when a tendency is “the evolution of things” and when it’s just a possibility, an accident, a passing fashion?

 For example, given the ecological, political and social chaos of our times it’s easy enough to believe that the world is inevitably heading toward destruction.
 Regardless of what the statistics might say it’s hard to believe there is less war, less violent crime and a higher global standard of living than ever.
 Hard to believe, but what does it mean, if it is indeed true?